dangitmac/reply-repair-reputation/README.md

 The cleaned table links each 1-star review to the next customer rating and indicates whether the business responded before that next review occurred.

+### Univariate Analysis

+The distribution of subsequent ratings is concentrated toward the positive end of the scale.
+In particular, 5-star reviews make up the largest share of next reviews following a 1-star review, showing that one extremely negative review does not necessarily mean the next customer will also report a poor experience.

+<iframe
+src="assets/next-rating-distribution.html"
+width="800"
+height="600"
+frameborder="0"
+></iframe>

 ## Assessment of Missingness

 ## Hypothesis Testing